SUPPORT & RESOURCES · v2.37.7

 Ensure there are no extra spaces before or after the key when pasting.
 If the issue persists, contact support at dan.direnfeld@aiproductivity.dev with your order confirmation and we will resolve it promptly.

 MedRecords AI handles large cases with per-stage timeouts and automatic retry.
 If any stage times out, click Retry — the pipeline resumes from the last completed stage, so no work is lost.
 On restart, the application also auto-resumes any interrupted pipelines (up to 3 attempts).
 For very large documents with hundreds of extraction items, the Verify stage may take several minutes as it batches accuracy checks — this is normal and shown in the progress bar.
-If timeouts persist, try Thorough mode for narrative processing, or increase the combined_timeout value in config.yaml.
+If timeouts persist, try Thorough mode for narrative processing.

 A pipeline watchdog runs in the background and automatically detects stuck pipelines.
 Each processing stage has its own timeout — if any stage exceeds its limit, it is safely terminated and the pipeline is marked as failed with a Retry button.
 On restart, the application automatically resumes interrupted pipelines from the last completed stage (up to 3 attempts).
 If the issue persists after retry, run medcli system doctor --fix to diagnose and auto-repair common issues.